Navybits/react-native-navybits-date-time-picker/README.md

 # react-native-navybits-date-time-picker
 This project is a modified version of [react-native-datePicker](https://github.com/xgfe/react-native-datepicker).
-It solves the need to set a TimeInterval on android using the native picker [`MaterialDateTimePicker`](https://github.com/wdullaer/MaterialDateTimePicker)
+It solves the need to set a *MinuteInterval* on android using the native picker [`MaterialDateTimePicker`](https://github.com/wdullaer/MaterialDateTimePicker)

 ## Getting started